-D30 T5 CE approved armor in the hips and knees.
-Back of the waist, groin, inner thigh, and knee back areas feature HydraTex stretch sections to allow for perspiration to escape without allowing water to come in.
-The knees and inner calf area is made of soft suede to prevent scratching the tank or fairings of your bike.
+They have D30 T5 CE approved armor in the hips and knees.
+The back of the waist, groin, inner thigh, and back-of-knee areas feature HydraTex stretch sections to allow for perspiration to escape without allowing water to come in.
+The knees and inner calf areas are made of soft suede to prevent them from scratching the tank or fairings of your bike.

-Nearly 11 inch long thigh vents provide maximum cooling, and are held open by simply folding the zipper cover into the vents.
+Nearly 11-inch-long thigh vents provide maximum cooling, and are held open by simply folding the zipper cover into the vents.
 An insulated two-thirds length thermal liner can be easily inserted or removed.
 Two front pockets are fully zippered and waterproof.
-A storm gator around the leg openings prevent splashes and rain coming up inside the pants.
+A storm gator around each leg opening prevents splashes and rain from coming up inside the pants.

-And, just to top it off, there are removable suspenders to keep the pants snugly on, or you can remove the suspenders and the pants will zip together with the Kathmandu jacket.
+And just to top it off, there are removable suspenders to keep the pants snugly on—or you can remove the suspenders and the pants will zip together with the Kathmandu jacket.
+Nice.

 While many boots are available for adventure riders, we found that the Forma Adventure boots simply provided the best amount of features at a reasonable price point.

-Ankle and toes are protected by full TPU molded plastic.
-There is a full length, foam backed shin protector to shrug off branches and hard impacts on the legs.
+Ankles and toes are protected by full TPU-molded plastic.
+There is a full-length, foam-backed shin protector to shrug off branches and hard impacts on the legs.
 Plastic closure buckles made of aerospace grade material are nigh unbreakable, and help keep the boots tight over the velcro closure.
 And lastly, the top of the foot has a rubber covered TPU plastic protector to let you shift all day without hurting your foot.